 *Have satisfied the minimum prerequisites for the college courses before enrollment in the course, including having the required ACT and/or ACCUPLACER score(s).

+****Students wishing to participate in a Career/Technical program (AAS or Certificate programs) do not have to meet the remedial course work and/or ACT/ACCUPLACER requirements stated above due to the nature of the educational programs.
+Students wishing to pursue a Technical/Vocational program must provide proof of acceptance to the AAS/Certificate program of choice.

 *Complete an Individual Career and Academic Plan (ICAP) with their high school counselor.